 Interestingly, a study by Wilson et al. (2012) advocated for cycling, NOT running, before your strength training:

 The study found that running before strength training resulted in significant decrements in both strength and hypertrophy.
 It should be noted that the cardio protocols in this study prior to strength training were more similar to aerobic exercise than a traditional ‘warm-up’ routine.

-My personal preference is spending 5-minutes on the stationary bike where I gradually increase the Revolutions Per Minute (RPM) over the time alloted.
+My personal preference is spending 5-minutes on the stationary bike where I gradually increase the Revolutions Per Minute (RPM) over the time allowed.
 I like the stationary bike because it’s a bit easier on my joints versus other activities like running or skipping.
 But, despite what the study said above, if you prefer running as a warm-up, I don’t think 5-minutes of light jogging on the treadmill would impact performance negatively.
-Pick the activity that best suits you, just don’t do a full blown cardio session beforehand.
+Pick the activity that best suits you, just don’t do a full-blown cardio session beforehand.

 General Warm-Up For ‘Testing Your 1 Rep Max’

 Testing your strength means that you’re going into the gym with the explicit goal of building up to a 1 rep max.
 There is evidence to suggest that a different kind of general warm-up should be implemented if your goal is to test strength.